spacolino/java-design-patterns/README.md

 - **Example**: Constructs configuration objects with numerous optional parameters.
 - **Usage**: Ideal for constructing objects with many parameters or configurations.

+### Adapter Pattern
+- **Description**: Allows incompatible interfaces to work together by acting as a bridge between them.
+- **Example**: Integrates different media players to support multiple audio formats like MP3, VLC, and MP4 using an adapter.
+- **Usage**: Useful for integrating legacy systems, adapting third-party libraries, or making diverse UI components work together.

 ## Project Structure
 ```bash
 java-design-patterns/